 Gaps, Crowding, and Crooked Teeth

-Cosmetic dentistry has three main options for replacing one or more missing teeth: dentures, dental bridges, and dental implants.
+Cosmetic dentistry has options for replacing one or more missing teeth: dentures, dental bridges, and dental implants.
 Dental implants are the best option available, giving the best functional and cosmetic results in most situations.

 Neuromuscular Dentistry Supports Cosmetic Dentistry